Matt LaFleur: 2024 season

 In May 2024, LaFleur suffered a torn pectoral muscle while lifting weights.
 He led the Packers to an 11–6 record, which qualified the team for the playoffs.
 The Packers lost to the Philadelphia Eagles 22–10 in the Wild Card Round.

 2025 season

 In Week 4, LaFleur was criticized by Packers fans for his playcalling, settling for a field goal rather than going for a win against the Dallas Cowboys in a 40–40 tie.
-The Packers have received intensifying calls to fire LaFleur during the 2025 season.
+The Packers ended the season 9–7–1, losing their last four games.
+They made the playoffs as the NFC's seventh seed.
+In the Wild Card round, LaFleur’s Packers blew a 21–3 lead to the rival Chicago Bears, losing 31–27.
+The Packers and LaFleur agreed to a multiyear contract extension on January 17, 2026.